jamesjharper/integra8/examples/README.md

 ## Suite Concurrency
-Integra8 always honors the component order in code for all components _except_ suites.
+Integra8 always honours the component order in code for all components _except_ suites.

-Instead Integra8, favors running parallel suites over serial onces, and will prioritizes running as many suites at once.
-The intent is, by running as many suites upfront the scheduler will remain busy longer, and increases the chances we fail sooner, rather then later.
+Instead, Integra8, favours running parallel suites over serial ones and will prioritize running as many suites at once.
+The intent is, by running as many suites upfront the scheduler will remain busy longer, and increases the chances we fail sooner, rather than later.

-Suites follow the following rules
+Suites use the following rules
- - Suites are are group by concurrent mode (`parallel` or `sequential`)
+ - Suites are grouped by concurrent mode (`parallel` or `sequential`)
  - `parallel` grouped suites are run first
- - `sequential` suites are run in the order they appear in the schedule order.
+ - `sequential` suites are run in the order they appear in the scheduling order.

 Exact implementation details for scheduling can be found [here](./core/scheduling/src/components.rs)